SitePen/dstore/docs/Stores.md

         cachingStore: new Memory()
     });

-This store has the following properties:
+This store has the following properties and methods:

 Name | Description
 ---- | -----------